-After Holistic Tarot was released in 2015 and I became a bona fide tarot author, I often got asked whether I had any plans for publishing a tarot deck.
+After Holistic Tarot was released in 2015 and I became a tarot author, I often got asked whether I had any plans for publishing a tarot deck.
 I cannot recall if I ever explicitly said no, but I am sure that I responded in ways that suggested a no.

 That’s because I wasn’t certain I had anything meaningful to contribute to the world of tarot decks.
 I wasn’t interested in producing a Rider-Waite-Smith clone or a Thoth derivative, and also wasn’t interested in devising an entirely new tarot system.
 And then anything in between those polar extremes felt like it would require a level of artful execution that I did not believe myself to be capable of.